davidamichelson/CLAS3350/schedule.md

 - Florilegium 4 Please answer this question in your *commentarius*:
 Early Christian authors often drew upon the rhetorical strategy of creating "paradoxical antitheses" in which they re-defined or re-valued the norms of society through a Christian lens.
 How did early Christian authors used such paradoxes to form Christian views of either gender or asceticism in contra distinction to the dominant views of Roman society?

-##	Tuesday, February 14:	Short Lecture: Geography of Early Christianity
+##	Tuesday, February 14: Baptism
+*Primary Sources*

+- McGowan, Anne and Paul F. Bradshaw, eds. and trans. *The Pilgrimage of Egeria: A New Translation of the Itinerarium Egeriae with Introduction and Commentary*, Sections 23-49.
+Collegeville, MN: Liturgical Press, 2018. *(VLC)*  (NB: the library's ebook can be very difficult to use and does not have good page numbers.
+Please refer to the section numbers instead).
+- Cyril of Jerusalem.
+"Mystagogic Catechesis 1,2,4, & 5."
+In *Cyril of Jerusalem*, 169-175, 179-187.
+Translated by E.J.
+Yarnold, S.J.
+London: Taylor & Francis Group, 2000. *(VLC)*

+*Secondary Sources*

+- McGuckin, John.
+"Chapter 11, The Formation of Liturgy."
+In *The Path of Christianity: The First Thousand Years*, 691-717.
+Downers Grove, IL: IVP Academic, 2017. *(VLC)*

 *Assignments*

-- Exam I in class
+- Florilegium 5

+Please write a longer commentarius this week.
+It should be a sample exam answer, so approximately 10-12 sentences and should have a thesis statement and use quotations from the text.
+The quesiton is: 2.
+According to Cyril, how are the mysteries of Baptism and/or the Eucharist a form of physical access to heavenly things?

 ##	Thursday, February 16:	Extra Credit: A-J Levine and Marc Zvi Brettler Book Discussion (Optional)
 This is not a class session.
 See *(B)* for assignment details.

+"The Bible With and Without Jesus: How Jews and Christians Read the Same Stories Differently" by Amy-Jill Levine and Marc Zvi BrettlerFebruary 16, 2023, 11:00 - 1:00 pm, Vanderbilt Divinity School Room 124.

+If you want to be included in the lunch please RSVP by contacting Sha'Tika Brown (shatika.brown@vanderbilt.edu).

-##	Thursday, February 16:	Baptism
+##	Thursday, February 16:	Eucharist

+See readings for Feb.
+14. We will also take review questions on the exam.

 ##	Friday, February 17:	Extra Credit: Lecture by Prof. Jack Tannous (Optional)
 This is not a class session.
-See *(B)* for assignment details.
+See *(B)* for extra credit assignment details.

+“Ordinary Christians and the Eve of Islam” by Jack Tannous, Associate Professor of History, Princeton University (https://history.princeton.edu/people/jack-tannous).
+This lecture will be held on Friday, February, 17, 2023 at 2:30 p.m. in 203 Cohen Memorial Hall.

-##	Tuesday, February 21:	Eucharist
+##	Tuesday, February 21: Exam I & Short Lecture: Geography of Early Christianity

 *Assignments*

-- Florilegium 5
+- Exam I in class (note the date has been changed from Feb 14).

 ##	Thursday, February 23:	Christianity and Empire
 *Assignments*